20457 - DEVELOPING YOUR COMPANY

 The same assessment principles hold for the Elevator Pitch.

-Books, for the making of your business plan (NO formal exam on these books):
+BOOK, for the making of your business plan (NO formal exam on this book):

 PAPERS AND SLIDES, for the individual exam (MANDATORY):

 - Slides uploaded on Bboard.

 - Up to a maximum of 4 papers, to be announced throughout the course.

 - R. STUTELY, The Definitive Business Plan, Prentice hall, 2012.

 ONLY CHAPTERS: 3, 4, 5, 6, 7, 8, 9, 10, 11